marichard/restaurant/README.md

 Main objectives:
 1. Get an idea of what's on the menu.
 2. Get an idea of the collected data.
-3. Understand how customers are reacting to the menu items avalible.
+3. Understand how customers are reacting to the menu items available.

 ## Tools
 IDE: PyCharm
 Language: SQL
 Database: MySQL
-* Dataset provided by Maven Analytics.

 ### Objective 1